How I Pray An Active Rosary

 October is the month of The Holy Rosary.

 The Holy Rosary is one of the most treasured of prayers in the Catholic Church.
 It’s a way to connect with Jesus through His mother, Mary.
 Just like asking for others to pray for you, it’s a way for us to ask her for intercession.
-What better example of how to love Christ than the women chosen to bear him into the world! :)
+What better example of how to love Christ than the woman chosen to bear him into the world! :)

 Rosary beads are used as tools to keep track of prayers throughout each Mystery.
 You can recite this form of prayer without physical Rosary beads & use substitutes to keep track (examples: Fingers, Rosary bracelets, tally marks on a paper).
 The important part is to be active throughout it.